 This tutorial will give a short introduction on EMF Forms and describe how to get started.
-If you already know EMF Forms, you can browse directly to the getting started part.
+If you already know EMF Forms, you can browse directly to the tutorial part.

 This tutorial describes a framework called EMF Forms.
-The purpose of the framework is to ease the development and layout definition of form-based UIs that allow browsing, creation and data entry.
-EMF Forms also includes typical features of a form-based UI such as validation and rule-based visibilities of certain attributes.
+The purpose of the framework is to ease the development and layout definition of form-based UIs that allow browsing, creation and entry of data (CRUD).
+EMF Forms also includes typical features of a form-based UI such as validation and rule-based visibility of parts of the UI.

 Many business applications are data-driven and allow the user to browse, view and modify entities of an underlying data model.
 The entities are presented mostly in form-based layouts, whether as a desktop application, as a web application or as a mobile application.

 Manual development of user interfaces for business application — even when using a visual editor — has several drawbacks.
 Visible components such as forms or reports are typically subject to constant change based on user feedback or changes in the data model.
 All changes must be done manually in the UI code.
 Maintenance and testing of manually coded form layouts is costly, time-consuming and error-prone.
-Additionally, there are often many forms developed in parallel that all need to comply with a uniform look and feel, and manual UI coding cannot really enforce UI guidelines.
+Usually forms are developed in parallel by different individuals.
+Therefore it can be difficult to maintain a uniform looks and feel and to enforce UI guidelines.
 And in the end, few developers really enjoy coding UIs manually.

-The main problem is that typical UI layout technologies, such as SWT, JavaFX or Swing, are powerful but complex to use since they have to support any kind of possible layout.
+The main problem is that typical UI layout technologies, such as SWT, JavaFX or Swing, are powerful but complex to use since they are designed to support a wide variety of use cases.
 They are not really focused on the use case of form-based business UIs.

-BUT, since the release of ECP 1.2.0, EMF Forms provides a new way of developing form-based UIs.
+BUT, EMF Forms provides a new way of developing form-based UIs.
 Instead of manually coding form-based layouts, it allows you to describe the UI with a simple model instead of with code.
-The model defines only concepts, which are allowed by the given user interface guideline.
+The model defines only concepts that are allowed by the given user interface guideline.

 The goals of the approach are to: